 - Residential Rental Inspection Program: The Maintenance Code Team conducts annual inspections of rental properties.
 The inspection identifies possible violations of the Virginia Maintenance Code and the Virginia Statewide Fire Prevention Code regarding exterior and interior conditions of rental structures.
 The goal of the program is to ensure that property managers maintain rental units to the minimum standards of Code as defined in the Virginia Maintenance Code and the Virginia Statewide Fire Prevention Code.

 - Unfit Property Program: The Maintenance Code Team tracks properties that have been declared unfit for human habitation.
 These properties are monitored for progress in correcting cited conditions to return the housing stock to the minimum standards established by Code.

-- Virginia Maintenance Code enforcement: The Maintenance Code Team enforces the which provides minimum standards that all buildings and structures are to be maintained to.
+- Uniform StateWide Building Code Part III: The Maintenance Code Team enforces the Uniform State Wide Building Code which provides minimum standards that all buildings and structures are to be maintained.

 - Improper waste disposal requirements